blabla1337/skf-flask/skf/markdown/knowledge_base/85-knowledge_base--Ensure_overall_security--.md

 Always ensure full hardened security on all layers of the web application.

 Recommended knowledge-base item:
-"High level architecture should be defined"
+- High level architecture should be defined